 Previous YCEI Annual Conferences

-Please join Yale Climate & Energy Institute in Kroon Hall on April 17th for Energy/Future: A critical look at the world of energy in 2030.
-Jumping off from today’s projections, a distinguished international group of experts from industry, government, universities and NGOs will examine key countries, sectors, technologies and policies that may disrupt conventional views and dramatically change the world of energy within the next 15 years.
+YCEI’s fifth annual conference took a critical look at the world of energy in 2030.
+Jumping off from current projections, a distinguished international group of experts from industry, government, universities and NGOs examined key countries, sectors, technologies and policies that may disrupt conventional views and dramatically change the world of energy within the next 15 years.

-Our Fifth Annual Conference will honor Dr. Rajendra Pachauri, chair of the Intergovernmental Panel on Climate Change and first director of YCEI, who will close the event with an address on energy scenarios and climate impacts from the IPCC Fifth Assessment Report.
-Karen Seto, Coordinating Lead Author on the Working Group III’s new chapter on urbanization, will make a short presentation prior to introducing him.
+This year’s conference honored Dr. Rajendra Pachauri, chair of the Intergovernmental Panel on Climate Change and first director of YCEI, who closed the event with an address on energy scenarios and climate impacts from the IPCC Fifth Assessment Report.
+Karen Seto, Coordinating Lead Author on the Working Group III’s new chapter on urbanization, made a short presentation prior to introducing him.

 Video: Anticipating and Adapting to Water Extremes Today.
 More conference videos are are available here.